Skrylar/ImpromptuModular/README.md

 ![IM](res/img/GateSeq64.jpg)

-A 64 step gate sequencer, with an added configuration switch allowing the sequencer to output quad 16 step sequences or dual 32 step sequences, instead of single 64 step sequence.
-The main feature of GateSeq64 is the ability to define **probabilities** for each step.
+A 64 step gate sequencer with the ability to define **probabilities** for each step.
+A configuration switch allows the sequencer to output quad 16 step sequences, dual 32 step sequences or single 64 step sequences.

 When activating a given step by clicking it once, it will turn green showing that the step is on.
 Clicking the step again turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
 When a yellow step is selected, clicking it again will turn it off.

 This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 16 phrases can be defined, where a phrase is an index into a set of 16 sequences.
 In GateSeq64, the song steps are shown using the fourth row of steps, overlapped with the actual sequence progression in lighter shades in the lights.

 The **SEQ** CV input and run **MODES** are identical to those found in PhraseSeq16, and selecting sequence lengths is done in the same manner as described in [PhraseSeq32](#phrase-seq-32).
 Copy-pasting **ALL** also copies the run mode and length of a given sequence, along with gate states and probabilities, whereas only gates and probabilities are copied when **ROW** is selected.

-When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, 1 being the top-most jack).
+When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 The pulse width of the gates emitted corresponds to the pulse width of the clock.